1995 Sparkassen Cup

-The 1995 Sparkassen Cup, also known by its fll name Sparkassen Cup International Damen Grand Prix Leipzig, was a women's tennis tournament played on indoor carpet courts in Leipzig in Germany that was part of the Tier II category of the 1995 WTA Tour.
+The 1995 Sparkassen Cup, also known by its full name Sparkassen Cup International Damen Grand Prix Leipzig, was a women's tennis tournament played on indoor carpet courts in Leipzig in Germany that was part of the Tier II category of the 1995 WTA Tour.
 It was the sixth edition of the tournament and was held from 25 September through 1 October 1995.
 Fourth-seeded Anke Huber won the singles title and earned $79,000 first-prize money.